TorbenRahbekKoch/mr-legacy/public/data/blogs/accelerate/entry.md

 ### Appendix A - Capabilities to drive improvement

-The research of the authors have revealed 24 key capabilities that drive improvement in software delivery performance in a stistically significant way.
+The research of the authors have revealed 24 key capabilities that drive improvement in software delivery performance in a stastically significant way.
 These are divided into five categories.

 **Continuous delivery**